Nutrition For Well-being

 Author: Bonita Eby

-Bonita Eby is an Executive Coach and the owner of Breakthrough Personal & Professional Development Inc., a company specializing in burnout prevention and wellness.
+Bonita Eby is a Burnout Prevention & Organizational Culture Consultant, Executive Coach and the owner of Breakthrough Personal & Professional Development Inc., a company specializing in burnout prevention and wellness.

 Bonita has a professional healthcare background and extensive research knowledge combined with almost 20 years of experience developing leaders, training teams, and coaching people to become the best they can be.